 But, just as you’re settling into the laid-back summer routine, retailers start rolling out their back-to-school displays that make your stomach churn.
 Supply lists.
 New clothing.
 Backpacks, jeans, laptops, and school shoes: It’s endless.
 And it’s so expensive!

-In fact, according to the National Retail Federation, the average American parent will spend upward of $700 per child this shopping season.
+In fact, according to the National Retail Federation, the average American parent will spend upward of $700 per child on back to school supplies this shopping season.
 If that’s enough to put a damper on your summer plans, take a deep breath and relax.
 You don’t need to spend yourself into debt just because everyone else seems to be doing it.
-Instead, take a proactive, mindful approach when shopping for the new school year and spend hundreds less than the national average.
+Instead, take a proactive, mindful approach when shopping for the new school year.
+You could spend hundreds less than the national average.
 Let Money Federal Credit Union show you how!

-Here are 11 creative ways to save on back-to-school shopping costs.
+Here are 11 creative ways to save on back to school supplies.

 1. Go crazy for coupons